 A third mistake is using the wrong equipment for your samples.
 Because freeze dryers are used in a group setting, you should you know the following before buying one:

 - What the sample is (and the eutectic temperature)

 - How to properly use the freeze dryer

 If the unit is not used correctly, it could ruin all of the samples.
 Which brings us to another common mistake: Not maintaining the vacuum pump.
-The pump must be in excellent working order for freeze drying to work.
+The pump must be in excellent working order for lyophilization to work.
 Running the pump with the gas ballast open 30 minutes before and after the freeze dry process will increase the life of the pump.
 Opening the gas ballast purges contaminants out of the pump to prevent damage to internal components.You should check the pump oil often for discoloration and particles, and change the oil as needed.
-Regular oil changes keeps the pump pulling at optimum vacuum during the freeze dry process.
+Regular oil changes keep the pump pulling at optimum vacuum during the freeze dry process.

 Lastly, having the wrong freeze drying accessories for your lyophilization process can also be a big mistake.
 Do you need a stopper sample under your vacuum?
 Then a stopping chamber is required.
-Are you freeze drying in flasks?
+Are you freeze-drying in flasks?
 Then be sure to have a drying chamber with ports.

 By avoiding the above mistakes, you can provide better care for your freeze dryer and pump, and have better samples when your freeze drying is done.

 Labconco News.
 "Top 5 mistakes made in the lyophilization process." http://www.labconco.com/news/top-5-lyophilization-mistakes